ultragorira/ultragorira.github.io/_posts/2022-03-24-Style-Transfer-VGG19.md

 When passing the content image, the image will go through till the deepest conv layer, where a representation of the image will be the output.
 Next we pass the style image and the network will extract different features from multiple layers that represent the style of that image.
 The output will be the merging of content representation and style representation.

 The challenge is to get the target image which can start as a blank canvas or a copy of the input image and need to manipulate the style.
-For the content representation, in the paper, the output is takem from the conv layer 4_2.
+For the content representation, in the paper, the output is taken from the conv layer 4_2.
 The output is then compared to the input image.

 We need to calculate a content loss which is the mean square loss between the content representation from image and content representation of the target image.
 This will measure how far apart are the two representation from each other.
 The aim is to minimize the loss by backpropagation.